xlab-uiuc/kube-523/operators/cloudnative-pg_cloudnative-pg/alarm-report.md

 According to CNPG documentation, items in `externalClusters` are the "connection parameters to an external cluster which is used in the other sections of the configuration".
 Here, there is no other section referring to this newly specified external cluster, so nothing is expected to happen.

-In **trial-02-0012/0003**, the step to create an item in `externalClusters` did not raise an alarm.
+Note: In **trial-02-0012/0003**, the step to create an item in `externalClusters` did not raise an alarm.
 Rather, an alarm was raised when this item was later modified.
 This is because the creation step happened to set the `s3Credentials` field and CNPG created a corresponding resource.
 However, the later modification step did not introduce any immediately visible changes to the cluster.